PDrifting/CBookDraft/book.markdown

 #### Arrays

 An Array is created from a Data Type that is generally used to store multiple elements of data.
-They are zero indexed and you declare them by specifying the total number of elements needed.
+They are zero-indexed and you declare them by specifying the total number of elements needed.
 To access the last element in an Array use the total number of elements minus one.
 Arrays, once declared, cannot change size.
 Elements are accessed by unique integer based indices.
 Data stored inside an Array, provided Pointers are not involved with the data stored in each element, will generally create a single block of contiguous memory.
 Most off-by-one errors in your code will be created by trying to access information inside Arrays.
 You generally do not need to pass an Array by reference to a function as an argument.
 In most cases when using them, they will be treated as pointers or referenced as such.

 #### Pointers

-These are definitely regarded as one of the single hardest concepts to learn in programming, and the reason most people avoid coding in C.  A Pointer is a variable that uses the address of another variable for storage.
+These are regarded as one of the single hardest concepts to learn in programming, and the reason most people avoid coding in C.  A Pointer is a variable that uses the address of another variable for storage.
 It uses an address that represents a specific location in memory.
 You must declare pointers like any other variable declaration.
 Confusingly, Pointers use the asterisk for dereferencing.
 This simply means, to get the value stored at the location of memory the Pointer is pointing at.
 The asterisk is also used as the multiplication maths operator.
 Pointers have many problems associated with their use, but they are a staple in the advanced C language syntax.
 To pass variables to a function by reference you must use a pointer for all Data Types, except Arrays in some cases.

 C has a special kind of Pointer called the Function Pointer.
 This allows the creation of a Pointer that will point at the address of a specific Function that has been declared.
 There are some rules they must follow, but can be very useful when you are writing sorting or other types of algorithms that may have a comparator or some other piece of the algorithm that could change based on requirements.
 Instead of creating unique Functions for each specific task of sorting by ascending or descending order, you can pass in a Function that can be used to address this.
 There are other more complicated, but useful scenarios when working with graphics engines where you may have to substitute an optional chunk of your code that runs if an equivalent feature is not available on a given platform.